Warshafsky Uncovers Liability in Dog Bite Injury Claim

 Legislators make laws defining who has a duty, lawyers and courts sort out how those laws apply to a given case.
 Cases become precedent and (theoretically) move towards consistency in application.

-The maintenance woman’s case went all the way to the Wisconsin Supreme Court where it was decided that the kennel liable as a temporary keeper, not the dog’s vacationing owner.
+The maintenance woman’s case went all the way to the Wisconsin Supreme Court where it was decided that the kennel was liable as a temporary keeper, not the dog’s vacationing owner.

 INJURED?
 It IS About The Money.®